-The University Centers for Exemplary Mentoring (UCEM) theory of change posits that through financial support, strong mentoring, supportive community, and institutional commitment, doctoral students in STEM can thrive and institutions can change the way they attract, receive, and educate Black.
-Latino/a, and Indigenous students.
+The University Centers for Exemplary Mentoring (UCEM) theory of change posits that through financial support, strong mentoring, supportive community, and institutional commitment, doctoral students in STEM can thrive and institutions can change the way they attract, receive, and educate Black, Indigenous, and Latina/o students.

-Selected through a competitive review process, UCEM institutions must meet a number of criteria, including: historical success in recruiting and mentoring doctoral students from underrepresented groups; quality of the departments and programs constituting the UCEM; quality, breadth, and creativity of planned activities; and strength of institutional commitment to furthering education for underrepresented students of color in the natural and physical sciences, mathematics, and engineering.
+Selected through a competitive review process, UCEM institutions must meet a number of criteria, including: historical success in recruiting and mentoring Black, Indigenous, and Latina/o doctoral students; quality of the departments and programs constituting the UCEM; quality, breadth, and creativity of planned activities; and institutional commitment to furthering education for Black, Indigenous, and Latina/o doctoral students in the natural and physical sciences, mathematics, and engineering.
 By agreeing to be a UCEM campus, institutions commit to seamlessly collaborate across participating STEM departments, and commit to institutionalizing key program elements.
 Almost all funds provided through the UCEM program go directly to students in the form of scholarships or stipends.

 The Foundation is not seeking to create new University Centers of Exemplary Mentoring at this time.